 This course is an in-depth analysis of injuries, illnesses, and conditions specific to the lower body.
 The course will prepare the student to recognize the clinical signs and symptoms of injury and to explain and apply the current theories of prevention, evaluation, diagnosis, treatment, and appropriate medical referral.
 Standardized medical documentation techniques will also be investigated and applied.
-Prerequisites: Acceptance and good standing in the MSAT Program.
+Prerequisite: Acceptance into and good standing in MSAT program.